 I am confident that you gentlemen will review without

 passion the evidence you have heard, come to a decision, and restore this defendant to his family.

-indicating exactness or preciseness
+indicating exactness or accuracy

 "They're right up yonder in the colored balcony -been there since